Brivo: A Brief History

-Brivo is a business access control solution suitable for small to mid-sized residential and commercial buildings that need a solution for 30 or so doors.
-It’s a cost-effective solution if you want to migrate from a traditional access control system to a cloud based system.
-The video surveillance feature is particularly helpful for monitoring public facilities after COVID-19.
-Brivo’s recent acquisition of Parakeet shows that the company is targeting the vacation rental segment.
+Brivo is a strong leader in cloud-based solutions in the market today.
+Brivo access control is suitable for small to mid-sized residential and commercial buildings that need a solution for 30 or so doors.
+It’s a cost-effective solution if you want to migrate from a traditional access control system to a modern, cloud-based system.

 The Brivo OnAir video surveillance feature is particularly helpful for monitoring public facilities after COVID-19.
 Their recent acquisition of Parakeet also shows that the company is targeting the vacation rental space.

 Its impressive customer base of 20 million users has unfortunately limited an upgrade to the latest technology, which has left Brivo, like many older access control companies, trapped by its legacy hardware and software.

 If your needs are better met with a flexible, all-in-one solution, Swiftlane Access Control and Video Intercom offers built-in face recognition and mobile credentials with proprietary visitor management via video intercom with remote unlock functionality.

 You can also get a comprehensive overview of the best access control systems for every need.